 Berkeley is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 118,853 people and 35 constituent neighborhoods, Berkeley is the 52nd largest community in California.
-Berkeley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 120,972 people and 35 constituent neighborhoods, Berkeley is the 52nd largest community in California.
+Berkeley has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Berkeley home prices are not only among the most expensive in California, but Berkeley real estate also consistently ranks among the most expensive in America.

 Berkeley is a decidedly white-collar city, with fully 93.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Berkeley is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Berkeley who work in teaching (14.21%), management occupations (13.08%), and office and administrative support (9.62%).

 And if you like science, one thing you'll find is that Berkeley has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Berkeley is also a city of artists.
 Berkeley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Berkeley’s character.